-According to research, Prague is a much-frequented destination of gay tourists, and about 400 thousand of them a year arrive there as shown by the research by the Asociace českých cestovních kanceláří a agentur (Association of Czech Travel Bureaux and Agencies).
-The metropolis offers gays about 30 gay clubs as well as special accommodation.
+According to research, Prague is a much-frequented destination of gay tourists.
+About 400 thousand of them a year arrive there, as shown by the research by the Association of Czech Travel Bureaux and Agencies.
+The metropolis offers gays about 30 gay clubs as well as a special accommodation.

 We estimate that the Czech Republic is visited by about 400 thousand gay tourists in total per year on average, of which about two-thirds arrive right in Prague.

 There are about 40 to 50 specialized businesses for gays, i.e. clubs, coffeehouses and saunas, in the Czech Republic.
 More than 30 of them are situated in the capital city.
 The remaining businesses are then located, especially in Brno and in Ostrava.
 5 % of the clients of these establishments consist of foreigners, and the number of them increases regularly.

 A popular address with various clubs for gays has become Vinohrady, where five gay clubs are situated close to each other.

 The most popular and largest gay club in the Czech Republic is Valentino in the Vinohradská Street in Prague 2.
 It provides three floors for its clients.
 But the Vinohrady club Termix and Friends, also enjoy popularity.
 The best known gay coffee house is Latimere, and the best-known sauna is Bybolonia in Martinská Street in Prague 1.
 It is mainly young people and tourists who visit the clubs mentioned.